Dynamical transitions in scalarization and descalarization through black hole accretion

 The critical phenomena of the descalarization near threshold $p_d$ are special, as shown in Fig.\ref{fig:MphiptBD}(d).
 There is no attractor at the threshold.
-Moreover, here the dominant mode frequency of the late time scalar evolution depends on the parameter $p$.
-For the final SBH $\omega_{d}^{s}=(3.2p-4.1)i$ when $p<p_d$, for the final bald RN-AdS BH $\omega_{d}^{b}=(2.01-1.57p)i$ when $p>p_d$.
+Given $p$, we find that the scalar field exponentially decays at late times with the same rate in the whole space.
+However, for different $p$, the late time exponential decay rate varies with $p$ as $\omega_{d}^{s}=(3.20p-4.09)i$ for the final SBH when $p<p_d$, or $\omega_{d}^{b}=(2.01-1.57p)i$ for the final bald RN-AdS BH when $p>p_d$.
 Both $\omega_{d}^{s}$ and $\omega_{d}^{b}$ are zero at threshold $p_d$.
-This is qualitatively different from those near $p_{a,b,c}$ which are independent of $p$.
-After $p_d$, we have stable bald remnants as shown in Fig.\ref{fig:Mp}.
+This is also qualitatively different from those near $p_{a,b,c}$ which are independent of $p$.